roboscienceorg/book/source/Math/LinearAlgebra.rst

 transpose of :math:`A` can increase the ill-conditioning of the matrix.

-The standard method to address numerical problems such as this is to compute the pseudo-inverse through the Singular Value Decomposition (SVD).
+The standard method to address numerical problems such as this is to compute the pseudo-inverse through the :index:`Singular Value Decomposition` (SVD).
 We will present the SVD first and then show how it applies to the pseudo-inverse.